-- Applies for housing by the waitlist deadline for the quarter in which the student wants to move in.
+- Applies for housing by the first application deadline for the 2020-21 quarter for which they were approved to live on campus.

 Students who meet the above conditions are always housed by the end of the first week of the quarter in which they have applied for housing.
-If there is not enough space in undergraduate residences to accommodate all guaranteed students, some undergraduate students may be assigned to vacancies in graduate residences or University-assigned, off-campus complexes.
+If there is not enough space in undergraduate residences to accommodate all guaranteed students, some undergraduate students may be assigned temporarily to guest rooms or to vacancies in graduate residences.

 For 2020-21, there will be some students approved to live on campus who do not have a guarantee year to use.
 These students will still be guaranteed an assignment if they apply by all applicable deadlines and maintain eligibility for housing.
 Just for 2020-21, no guarantee years will be used by students living on campus in undergraduate housing.

 How will guarantee years work for the 2020-21 year?